SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/resources.md

 Operation on resources.

->**Info**:
+>**Info:**
 <br>1.
-For PMML, the resources are typically jar files or excel sheets containing custom functions and look up tables respectively.
+For PMML, the resources are typically JAR files or excel sheets containing custom functions and look up tables respectively.
 <br>2.
-For ONNX, the resources are typically python files containing some preprocessing or postprocessing logic which can be embedded into a pipeline.
+For ONNX, the resources are typically python files containing some pre-processing or post-processing logic which can be embedded into a pipeline.

 ### GET - List Available PMML Resources